 To the strains of Elgar's Land of Hope and Glory a large sphere rose from the water and was blocked by lines of barbed wire fencing flanked by a kangaroo and emu.
-To segments of Greg Sneddon's soundscape for The Haunted with its recorded song fragments from the central Australian desert, an abstract black figure appeared.
+The soundtrack rose in segments from Greg Sneddon's soundscape for The Haunted with its recorded song fragments from the central Australian desert and an abstract black figure appeared.
 In a struggle with the wire, the figure was broken apart and the circle destroyed.
 From the chaos a white baby appeared, lost and bewildered.
-Reformed, the Black Mother scooped the child into her arms as banners in red, black and yellow were raised, cocooning them both.
-As the soundtrack soared, red, black and yellow balloons were released into the air amongst the waving banners.
+Re-formed, the Black Mother scooped the child into her arms as banners in red, black and yellow were raised, cocooning them both.
+The soundtrack soared, and red, black and yellow balloons were released into the air amongst the waving banners.

 The production was a brief vignette for the special occasion, its sentiments appreciated by the lakeside crowd.